TEXT OF INTERVIEW

 VIGELAND: Then how is it metaphysical?

 SUROWIECKI: Well, because obviously the definition of rich changes depending on where you are and by the standards of most of the world, just about every American is rich.
-So there is a kind of question as where do you draw the line, is someone who is in the top 10 percent rich, is someone in the top 15 percent rich, it's hard to say.
-But I think that the $250,000 number, it would be hard to argue that those people are not doing incredible well by the standards of just about everyone in the world.
+So there is a kind of question as where do you draw the line, is someone who is in the top 10 percent rich, is someone in the top 15 percent rich, it’s hard to say.
+But I think that the $250,000 number has obviously become important because of the tax issue.
+I think it would be hard to argue that those people are not doing incredible well by the standards of just about everyone in the world.

 SUROWIECKI: I think the real reason there is a debate is that although people who earn, let’s say $250,000, $300,000 have done very well relative to most Americans, they have not done anywhere near as well as people above them.
 If you look at the incredible rise in incomes at the top of the income spectrum, the vast majority of those gains have gone to the top 1 percent.
 And it actually is even more stark than that; they really have gone to the top 0.1 percent.
 So what you have actually seen is this curious phenomenon where while the gap between people who earn $250,000 and ordinary Americans has widened, the gap between the people earning $250,000 or $300,000 and the people above them has widened much more.
 They don’t feel well off, basically.

 VIGELAND: And you have a great example in the article that you wrote, where you say that LeBron James and LeBron James’s dentist are paying the same tax rate.